dmatscheko/sslserver/README.md

 ### Security measures

-- If compiled and executed on Linux, drops all privileges and jails itself in the `./jail` subdirectory.
+- If compiled and executed on Linux, the server drops all privileges and jails itself in the `./jail` subdirectory.

 ### Timer and shutdown